urbit/docs/docs/arvo/subscriptions.md

 We also set `available` to true (`&`).

-If neither of these cases are true, then we just print out our current subscription state and do nothing.
+If neither of these cases are true, then we print our current subscription state.

 `++diff-noun` is called when we get a `%diff` update along a subscription with a mark of `noun`.  `++diff-noun` is given the